 Precluded Course: POLI 291 is a cross-listed course—a course listed under two different disciplines—with CMNS 202.
 POLI 291 may not be taken for credit by students who have obtained credit for CMNS 202.

 Canada's mass media have played a particularly significant role in the country's development as a distinct nation.
 The course is structured around issues of media power in Canadian life.
 It examines aspects of the Canadian experience in the context of current perspectives on national and international media developments.

-To receive credit for for POLI 291, you must complete all of the assignments and the final examination, and achieve a minimum composite course grade of “D” (50 percent).
+To receive credit for for POLI 291, you must complete all of the assignments and achieve a minimum composite course grade of D (50 percent).
 The chart below summarizes the course activities and the credit weight associated with each assignment.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials also include a reading file.
+The course materials also include an online study guide and course manual.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.